arvicco/moneydance-ruby/README.txt

 DESCRIPTION

+This is a MoneyDance extension that adds Ruby scripting support to it.

 Moneydance is a full-featured personal financial management application featuring online banking, online bill payment, investment management, budget tracking, scheduled transactions, check printing, detailed reports/graphs and more.

 It is cross-platform (Java) and offers best programming API for extension among similar applications.
 However, currently it only supports Java and Python.

-This is an extension to MoneyDance which adds Ruby scripting support to it.

 PREREQUISITES